IJG-DR/School_District_Analysis/README.md

 ## Summary

-The updated school district analysis after reading and math scores for the ninth grade at Thomas High School were replaced with Nans essentially produced four changes:
+The updated school district analysis, after replacing reading and math scores with Nan's for the ninth grade at Thomas High School, essentially produced four changes:

 * There was a very small drop in the average math scores for the district, which fell from 79.0 to 78.9.